 Tell the doctor if your child has any of these risk factors.

-If your child has AS, he may not have any symptoms.
-As your child ages, he may develop symptoms, such as: Extreme fatigue after exercise or exertionFainting with exercise or exertionPain, squeezing, pressure, or tightness of the chest, usually occurring with exertionSensation of rapid or irregular heartbeat (palpitations)Shortness of breathDizziness with exertion
+Mild AS may not cause any symptoms.
+More severe AS may cause: Extreme fatigue after exercise or exertionFainting with exercise or exertionPain, squeezing, pressure, or tightness of the chest, usually occurring with exertionSensation of rapid or irregular heartbeat (palpitations)Shortness of breathDizziness with exertion

 In rare cases, AS can cause: